johnpapa/angular-styleguide/README.md

 ###### [Style [Y076](#style-y076)]

-  - Use `bindToController = true` when using `controller as` syntax with a directive when you want to bind the outer scope to the directive's controller's scope.
+  - Use `bindToController` instead of `scope` when using `controller as` syntax with a directive when you want to bind the outer scope to the directive's controller's scope.

     *Why?*: It makes it easy to bind outer scope to the directive's controller scope.

-    Note: `bindToController` was introduced in Angular 1.3.0.
+    Note: `bindToController` was introduced in Angular 1.4.0.

   ```html
   <div my-example max="77"></div>